Colleton County Sheriffs lieutenant under federal indictment

-Lt.
-Fred Allen Inabinett was arrested Friday and charged with obstruction of justice and lying on affidavits.
-He was indicted by a federal grand jury.
+Colleton County Sheriff’s lieutenant Fred Allen Inabinett was arrested Friday and charged with obstruction of justice and lying on affidavits, the Federal Bureau of Investigation announced.

-Agents met with Inabinett in January to discuss their ongoing investigation of E.S. and the incident in which the suspect picked up on the agents tailing him.
+Agents met with Inabinett in January to discuss their ongoing investigation of E.S. and why the man knew he was being tailed.

-Inabinett told the agents that E.S. had contacted him about the vehicle but said he did not tell the suspect that it belonged to law enforcement, the indictment stated.
-During a previous meeting, Inabinett acknowledged knowing that E.S. sold illegal drugs in Colleton County, agents said.
+Inabinett acknowledged that E.S. contacted him about the vehicle, but said he did not tell the suspect that it belonged to law enforcement, the affidavit stated.

 The FBI met with Inabinett again following the arrest of E.S. in April.
-Inabinett again insisted he did not tell the man who was following him.
+Inabinett continued to insist he did not tell the man who was following him.